- Search The Registry

 Blackdom Townsite Plaque

-Sometimes referred to as a freedom colony, it was in Chaves County, New Mexico.
+It was sometimes referred to as a freedom colony in Chaves County, New Mexico.
 The Blackdom site is located eight miles (13 km) west of Dexter and 18 miles (29 km) south of Roswell.
 The altitude is 3,638 feet (1,109 m).
 Founded by Frank and Ella Boyer under the requirements of the Homestead Act, the town experienced significant growth in the first decades, with settlers from throughout the United States moving to the community.

 Boyer’s father served with the army during the Mexican American War.
-He was raised hearing stories from his father Henry about New Mexico.
-When his life was threatened by the Ku Klux Klan, his father had encouraged him to move to the West for his safety.
-In 1896, young Boyer traveled to New Mexico with two students on foot picking up day labor work along the way.
+He was raised hearing stories from his father, Henry, about New Mexico.
+When the Ku Klux Klan threatened his life, his father encouraged him to move to the West for safety.
+In 1896, young Boyer traveled to New Mexico with two students on foot, picking up day labor work along the way.
 Ella and their four children followed in 1901.
-Boyer's idea was to establish a self-sustaining community that would be free from the Jim Crow South.
+Boyer's idea was to establish a self-sustaining community free from the Jim Crow South.

 Blackdom was to be 40 acres and 166 lots in the original plan.
 However, by the time it was recognized as a town, most of the population had relocated because of the water problems.
-Blackdom was officially incorporated in 1921, it is now considered a ghost town.
-No structures are remaining in Blackdom, except for the barely visible concrete foundation of the schoolhouse.
-However, The Blackdom Baptist Church building was sold in the 1920s and moved to the town of Cottonwood in Eddy County, where it is now a private home.
+Blackdom was officially incorporated in 1921; it is now considered a ghost town.
+No structures are remaining in Blackdom except for the barely visible concrete foundation of the schoolhouse.
+However, The Blackdom Baptist Church building was sold in the 1920s and moved to Cottonwood in Eddy County, where it is now a private home.

-October 26, 2002, was proclaimed Blackdom Day by the governor of New Mexico, and a historical marker was erected at a rest stop on Highway 285, between Roswell and Artesia.
+October 26, 2002, was proclaimed Blackdom Day by the governor of New Mexico, and a historical marker was erected at a rest stop on Highway 285 between Roswell and Artesia.
 Former Blackdom residents and descendants of settlers were present for the dedication ceremony.
 Local and state community leaders have worked to establish a memorial site in or near Roswell to commemorate the community of Blackdom.
 The New Mexico State Highway and Transportation Authority has directed archeological examinations of the homestead.